-- (4) In making a determination of whether the foreign auditing standards applied are substantially equivalent to Canadian GAAS, auditors are referred, in particular to the general standard of Canadian GAAS as set out in section 5100 of the Handbook and its reference to an auditor's "objective state of mind".
-This standard, when read together with the objectivity standard for auditors contained in the standards of professional conduct applicable to Canadian auditors in each jurisdiction, emphasizes the importance of the independence of the auditor.
-In the view of the Canadian securities regulatory authorities, auditor independence is an essential element of Canadian GAAS which should be reflected, among other things, in the foreign GAAS applied in order for the foreign GAAS applied and Canadian GAAS to be considered substantially equivalent. - (5) Subparagraph 7 of paragraph 10.2(b) of the National Instrument requires an issuer, if a financial statement included in a prospectus has been prepared in accordance with foreign GAAP or includes a foreign auditor's report, to deliver a letter from the auditor that discusses the auditor's expertise to audit the reconciliation of foreign GAAP to Canadian GAAP and, in the case of foreign GAAS other than U.S. GAAS applied by a U.S. auditor, to make the determination that the foreign GAAS applied are substantially equivalent to Canadian GAAS.
-This provision requires that this comfort letter be delivered with the preliminary prospectus to better facilitate timely resolutions of any issues. - 6.3 Auditor's Comfort Letters Subparagraph 1(i) of subsection 10.3(b) of the National Instrument requires a comfort letter to be delivered to the regulators from the auditor of the issuer or the business, as applicable, if an unaudited financial statement of an issuer or a business is included in a final prospectus.
+- 6.1 GAAP and GAAS The financial statements of a person or company that are included or incorporated by reference in a short form prospectus must be prepared in accordance with NI 52-107. - 6.2 [Repealed] - 6.3 Auditor's Comfort Letters - Subparagraph 1(i) of subsection 10.3(b) of the National Instrument requires a comfort letter to be delivered to the regulators from the auditor of the issuer or the business, as applicable, if an unaudited financial statement of an issuer or a business is included in a final prospectus.
 If unaudited financial statements of the issuer or the business for more than one interim period are included in the prospectus, a comfort letter with respect to each unaudited financial statement must be delivered.
-If an unaudited financial statement presents the results of the issuer or the business for the business for the current financial year up to the last day of the most recently completed interim period, a comfort letter with respect to both the interim and cumulative periods, including any comparative periods presented, must be delivered.
+If an unaudited financial statement presents the results of the issuer or the business for the current financial year up to the last day of the most recently completed interim period, a comfort letter with respect to both the interim and cumulative periods, including any comparative periods presented, must be delivered.